- The UW Bothell Mathematics REU site is funded by the the National Science Foundation.

 The primary goal of the REU site is to increase the participation of underrepresented groups in mathematical research and graduate training.
 We know from experience (as students and mentors) that a positive undergraduate experience in mathematical research increases both the likelihood of graduate school attendance and the likelihood of success in research-based degree programs.
-Three of the faculty mentors are first-generation college students, including a female American Indian and a Latina.
+Four of the faculty mentors are first-generation college students, including a female American Indian and a Latina.
 Further, all faculty mentors had a rewarding undergraduate research experience that shaped their lives and careers, so they understand the impact of a positive research experience.

 The REU site at the University of Washington Bothell (UWB) reflects the desire of faculty to share their enthusiasm for mathematical discovery with a diverse group of talented undergraduate students.
 These professors, who are themselves members of the underrepresented groups targeted, have all been highly successful in engaging undergraduates in research.
 Their combined expertise, enthusiasm, and shared background with the students will contribute to an excellent environment for promoting graduate education and careers in mathematical fields.